Sensei-Node/sei-network/README.md

 ### How to migrate validator to another node

-1. Get a copy of `/sei/XXX.address` and `XXX.info`: these files are required for the validator management (the wallet used for creating the validator)
+1. Get a copy of `/sei/XXX.address` and `XXX.info`: these files are required for the validator management (the wallet used for creating the validator).
+Put them inside `./sei` folder.
-2. Get a copy of `/sei/config/priv_validator_key.json`: this file is a must, this is the validator private key
+2. Get a copy of `/sei/config/priv_validator_key.json`: this file is a must, this is the validator private key.
+Put it inside `./sei/config` folder.
-3. Get a copy of latest `/sei/data/priv_validator_state.json`: this file determines the last signature, if the validator was active it is mandatory to have this file not to incurse in double signing
+3. Get a copy of latest `/sei/data/priv_validator_state.json`: this file determines the last signature, if the validator was active it is mandatory to have this file for not incurring in double signing.
+Put it inside `./sei/data` folder.

 After getting these files just replace on the destination validator server (once it is fully synced).

 **NOTE: make sure to stop previous validator before creating a copy of the file `/sei/data/priv_validator_state.json`**

+**NOTE 2: if running oracle, get the credentials of step 1 but on the `./sei-oracle` folder.
+These credentials are needed for the oracle to broadcast the tx**

 ### How to setup validator identity and details